Sparks Fly (album): Background and development

-In February 2010, Cosgrove announced the album's first single would be titled "Kissin U", which debuted live in an interview with Ryan Seacrest.
+In February 2010, Cosgrove announced the album's first single would be titled "Kissin U", which was first heard by the public live in an interview with Ryan Seacrest.
 The album's title Sparks Fly comes from the first two words of "Kissin U".
 The track list, including the four deluxe edition bonus tracks, was announced on Tommy2.net on March 12, 2010, and the artwork was later revealed on March 19, 2010.
 The song "Daydream" was co-written and originally recorded by Avril Lavigne, co-written by Chantal Kreviazuk and produced by Raine Maida, and was planned for Lavigne's second studio album Under My Skin.
 The song "Disgusting" was co-written and originally recorded by Kesha, co-written by Pebe Sebert and Sheppard Solomon and Tom Meredith, who produced it with HitmanKTI, and was planned for Kesha's debut studio album Animal.
 Both songs were unreleased and eventually recorded by Cosgrove.
 The song "Shakespeare" is a cover, co-written and originally recorded by Susan Cagle, co-written by Jason Brett Levine and was released as a single on Cagle's debut self-recorded album The Subway Recordings.
 The song was produced by John Shanks and HitmanKTI for this album.
-The song "Adored" was co-written by Cosgrove and The Matrix, who produced it and was a free digital download two years before the album's official release, first as a rough mix and later as a fully mastered version.
+The song "Adored" was co-written by Cosgrove and the Matrix, who produced it and was a free digital download two years before the album's official release, first as a rough mix and later as a fully mastered version.
 The song "Charlie" was co-written by Nicole Morier and Greg Kurstin who produced it and was released as a bonus track exclusively on the iTunes deluxe edition of the album.

 Composition

 Cosgrove has stated that in the album she was trying to find her own style, so the album experiments with several different kinds of music.
 In an interview, Cosgrove stated that she tried to put a little bit of her own flare into each and every song on the album.
 Cosgrove described the album's lead single "Kissin U", as "kind of a really happy, sweet song".
 The songs on the album generally deal with love and relationships.
 Cosgrove has stated that this was unintentional, but she realized this after she had already picked all of the songs on the album.